beijiez/dead_code_remover_demo/README.md

 - `--file`: Path to the Python file to be analyzed and cleaned.
 - `--overwrite`: If specified, the original file will be overwritten with the cleaned version.
 Otherwise, a new file with `_cleaned` appended to the name will be created.
+- `--explain-only`: Only explain unused code without removing it.
+- `--patch`: Generate a `.patch` file instead of saving the cleaned file.
+- `--interactive`: Prompt before deleting each unused function or import.
+- `--explain`: Use AI to explain why code is considered dead.

 ### Example